-We especially emphasize point 5 of the Declaration which we believe should be addressed to the Ministry of Equalityas the political institution responsible for the protection of the rights of women and girls:
+We especially emphasize point 5 of the Declaration, which we believe should be addressed to the Ministry of Equalityas the political institution responsible for the protection of the rights of women and girls:

-The Declaration reaffirms principles that underpin the binomial of femininity and masculinity, the defence and promotion of motherhood, which should be recognized as having incalculable dignity and value, guaranteeing its social and political support, and values such as the recognition of the role of women in the family and in society.
+The Declaration reaffirms principles that underpin the binomial of femininity and masculinity, the defense and promotion of motherhood, which should be recognized as having incalculable dignity and value, guaranteeing its social and political support, and values such as the recognition of the role of women in the family and in society.

-For all these reasons we ask that your Ministry sign the Declaration on behalf of the Government of Spain.
+For all these reasons We ask that your Ministry sign the Declaration on behalf of the Government of Spain.